thecodeteam/training/accreditation/container-management-kubernetes.md

 Creates or kills pods as required

-If you want to have 4 copies of something running, that the desired state
+If you want to have 4 copies of something running, that's the desired state

-The RPs always make sure to get to the desired state
+The RCs always make sure to get to the desired state

 ---

 # Services

-Provide a single, stable name and address for a set of pods
+A set of pods that work together

-They act as basic load balancers
+Example: load-balanced backends

 ---